-We are delighted to announce the results of round three of the 2023/24 BeaconFlash competition to the theme of ‘Backup’.
+We are delighted to announce the results of round eight of the 2023-4 BeaconFlash competition to the theme of ‘Headlines and deadlines’.
 The three stories listed below (in alphabetical order) go through to the final judging when the competition closes at the end of May 2024.
 If your story is not listed below you are welcome to send it elsewhere.
-If it is, please refrain from doing so until after the final results revealed at next year’s festival.
+If it is, please refrain from doing so until after the final results revealed at this year’s festival on 13th July.
 NB.
 The ultimate top three will be posted in full on this website.
-So, the top three stories for October 2023 are…
+So, the top three stories for March 2024 are…

 · One More Life To Live